not an image

 Each region offers its own advantages for retirees.
 Grand Rapids is known for its vibrant arts scene, craft breweries, and access to outdoor recreation, including nearby Lake Michigan beaches and parks.
 The Detroit area provides a large metropolitan environment with museums, professional sports, music venues, and a growing dining and entertainment scene.

-For buyers who want access to Great Lakes scenery along with the amenities of established Midwestern cities, Michigan offers retirement destinations worthy of your attention.
+For buyers seeking access to Great Lakes scenery and the amenities of established Midwestern cities, Michigan offers retirement destinations worthy of your attention.

 Nevada

 With warm climates and a growing number of communities, Nevada has become an increasingly popular retirement destination.
-In the Reno area, the median listing price for a home in a 55+ community is $638,600.
+In the Reno area, the median listing price for a home in a 55+ community is $656,950.
 Other areas offer lower price points, including the MesquiteSt.
-George area at $449,000, the Las Vegas area at $457,450, and the Bullhead City area at $360,000.
-Although the Mesquite–St. George market extends across both Nevada and Utah, the figures above reflect median listing prices for communities located in Nevada.
+George area at $442,990 and the Las Vegas area at $465,000.

 Reno provides access to the Sierra Nevada mountains and nearby Lake Tahoe, while the Las Vegas area is known for its entertainment and dining.
-Smaller destinations such as Mesquite and Bullhead City offer a quieter setting with warm weather and access to outdoor recreation along the Colorado River.
+Smaller destinations such as Mesquite offer a quieter setting, warm weather, and access to outdoor recreation along the Colorado River.

 New Jersey